If you’re wondering whether you have mild, moderate, or severe psoriasis, think about these three things:

 Moderate psoriasis is when 3% to 10% of your body has patches.
 This usually means it affects your arms and legs, torso, and scalp.
 It's also considered moderate if it can’t be controlled using a skin medication or if it has a significant impact on your quality of life.

 If more than 10% of your body is affected, or if large areas on your face, palms or soles of your feet have patches, you have severe psoriasis.
-It can also be deemed severe if it can’t be controlled using a skin medication or it has a severe impact on your quality of life.
+It can also be deemed severe if it is in places that are constantly irritated, such as folds of the skin, it can’t be controlled using a skin medication, or it has a serious impact on your quality of life.

 Why You Need to Know

 Knowing whether your psoriasis is mild, moderate, or severe will help you find the best treatment.
 It'll also let your doctor know whether the psoriasis is getting worse and how well your treatment is working.